MaikBastian/ncid/README.md

 A neural network to detect and analyze ciphers from historical texts.

-# NCID- Neural Cipher IDentifier
+# NCID - Neural Cipher IDentifier

-This project contains code for the detection and classification of ciphers to classical algorithms by using a neural network.
-In the future other parts of the cryptanalysis will be implemented.
-An online version of the neural networks will be officially published on https://www.cryptool.org/en/cto/ncid.
+This project contains code for training machine learning models for the detection and classification of classical ciphers.
+CrypTool-Online provides a webapp that uses the trained models to classify ciphertexts: https://www.cryptool.org/cto/ncid.

 While the project was focused on ACA ciphers at first, a later extension added the possibility to detect the rotor ciphers Enigma, M209, Purple, Sigaba, and Typex.

+Users that are experienced in machine learning can use the tools provided in this project to train and evaluate ML models using the `train.py` and `eval.py` scripts.
+For further information see the following sections *Training* and *Evaluation*.

 # License

-This software and the online version on https://www.cryptool.org/ncid are licensed with the GPLv3 license.
+This software and the online version on https://www.cryptool.org/cto/ncid are licensed with the GPLv3 license.
 Private use of this software is allowed.
 Software using parts of the code from this repository must not be commercially used and also must be GPLv3 licensed.

 Publications on websites and the like MUST be explicitly allowed by the author.
 For further information contact me at leierzopf@ins.jku.at.